LogtalkDotOrg/logtalk3/adapters/NOTES.md

 	:- endif.

-The conditional compilation block allows automatically loading Logtalk at startup of the `SWI-Prolog.app` macOS GUI application while still be able to use the shell integration script (`swilgt`).
+The conditional compilation block allows automatically loading Logtalk at startup of the `SWI-Prolog.app` macOS GUI application while still being able to use the shell integration script (`swilgt`).

 To load Logtalk *on-demand* when using the `SWI-Prolog.app` application, you